pallavgoswami/Drum-Kit/README.md

 # Drum-Kit
-A fully functional drum kit using HTML, CSS, JavaScript and DOM manipulation.
+A fully functional Drum Kit using HTML, CSS, JavaScript and DOM manipulation.